20n/act/scripts/azure/README.md

 $ azure location list
 ```

-To see what VM sizes are available within a region and what are
+To see what VM sizes are available within a region and what our
-resource quotas for that region are, run:
+resource quotas are for that region, run:
 ```
 $ azure vm sizes --location centralus
 $ azure quotas show centralus